valu-digital/npm-packages/packages/3rdparty/docs/iframes.md

 ```

 NOTE: The component is SSR rendered with React into the iframe `src`
-attribute so it cannot contain any interactivity.
-No event handlers or react
+attribute as a Data URL string so it cannot contain any interactivity.
+No
-state.
+event handlers or react state.

 But there's a small scripting API if you want to make an unblock button inside the iframe: